|

 it is referred.
 The pain down the inside of the left arm

 associated with true cardiac pain is a good example.
+It is

 likely that separate second-order neurons relay pain information